 Last year we moved my mother’s rhubarb plants from their once sunny garden spot to a new place in our garden.
 We dug up a friend’s plant too and divided it but neglected to keep it watered and weeded, so this year only a few of the divisions have come up.
 Not to worry though, we still have at least a dozen plants.
 Not quite enough is coming up yet to make pie, but there is just enough for a coffee cake topping.

 This coffee cake can be a little confusing.
-You probably won’t notice it with fresh fruit, especially rhubarb, but if you choose to make with frozen berries you may have a hard time deciding if it’s baked enough.
+You probably won’t notice it with fresh fruit, especially rhubarb, but if you choose to make it with frozen berries you may have a hard time deciding if it’s baked enough.
 It can look very soupy when you take it out of the oven, especially with blueberries.
 But let it sit for several hours and all of that juiciness soaks into the cake, no harm to the cake or the streusel topping.
 It does help to spread out frozen berries and remove any big pieces of ice stuck to the berries.
 We’ve made it with raspberries, blueberries, cherries, rhubarb, rhubarb with strawberries, and a triple berry blend.
-Use whatever you like best, but today I’ve got rhubarb.
-It’s the perfect tart complement to a sweet cake with sweet streusel.
+Use whatever you like best, but today I’ve got rhubarb, the perfect tart complement to a sweet cake with sweet streusel.

 – Joan, 9 April 2018

 - 1 cup (200 grams) light brown sugar